NCEAS/vegbank2/helm/docs/API_AUTHORIZATION.md

 | `vegbank:contributor` | Create/update access | Upload new data, submit plot observations, create new records |
 | `vegbank:admin` | Administrative access | All operations, including administrative functions |

-Your token can contain one or more scopes, granting you highest level of access associated with your scopes.
+When you authenticate, you may request one or more scopes to be included in your OIDC token.
+These scopes then determine the levels of access you have for the various Vegbank API methods.

+#### Overview

+VegBank API uses OAuth 2.0 with OpenID Connect (OIDC) for secure authentication and authorization.
+When you log in, you receive a token that grants you access to specific API operations based on your requested scopes.
+For more information on these standards, see the [OAuth 2.0 Authorization Framework](https://tools.ietf.org/html/rfc6749) and [OpenID Connect Core documentation](https://openid.net/specs/openid-connect-core-1_0.html).

 ### Obtaining a Token